Dave Vella

-David A. "Dave" Vella is a Democratic member of the Illinois House of Representatives from the 68th district since January 13, 2021.
+David A. Vella is a Democratic member of the Illinois House of Representatives from the 68th district since January 13, 2021.
 The 68th district covers parts of Cherry Valley, Loves Park, Machesney Park, Rockford, and Roscoe.

 He was first elected to the state House after defeating Republican incumbent John Cabello in the 2020 Illinois House of Representatives election.

 Early life, education, and career

-Vella is a "lifelong resident of Rockford."
+Vella is a lifelong resident of Rockford.
 He graduated from Boylan Catholic High School.
 He graduated with a BA from Augustana College and in 1997 a JD from Northern Illinois University.
-He previously worked as a public defender in Winnebago County.
+He formerly worked as a public defender in Winnebago County.
 Since 2000, he has been an associate of his family's law firm Vella & Lund, P.C.
 He is a former member of the Rockford Literacy Council and a former board president of Keith Country Day School.

 As of July 3, 2022, Representative Vella is a member of the following Illinois House committees: